 USPSTF recommendations will aid in the diagnosis of Lynch syndrome in people without cancer and allow for potentially life-saving cancer screening and prevention options.
 In addition, a favorable recommendation would facilitate insurance coverage of genetic testing for Lynch syndrome.
 The Affordable Care Act stipulates that any preventive service receiving a USPSTF rating of "A" or "B" must be covered by most health plans with no copay or cost-sharing for the patient.
 Consequently, these guidelines impact access to care for many Americans.

 In late November, FORCE submitted comments on the USPSTF Draft Recommendation Statement for Colorectal Cancer Screening.
-Current guidelines recommend that people at average risk of CRC start screening for the disease at age 50.
-The proposed, updated guidelines endorse beginning CRC screening five years earlier—at age 45—for individuals at average risk of the disease.
+Previous guidelines recommended that people at average risk of CRC start screening for the disease at age 50.
+The updated guidelines endorse beginning CRC screening five years earlier—at age 45—for individuals at average risk of the disease.

 FORCE agrees with the new recommendation but expressed concern that the Task Force does not provide sufficient guidance on identifying men and women who may be at increased risk of CRC due to hereditary/genetic factors.
 The USPSTF mentions that rates of colorectal cancer are higher in certain populations including, “Black adults and persons with a family history of colorectal cancer (even in the absence of any known inherited syndrome such as Lynch syndrome or familial adenomatous polyposis).”
 However, it does not provide information on how to identify people with Lynch or other CRC syndromes; and, it fails to acknowledge that endometrial, ovarian, pancreatic, urothelial and gastric cancers are associated with hereditary CRC syndromes.